itspriddle/josh.fail/_posts/2010-11-16-setting-up-a-ruby-production-environment-on-a-dotblock-vps.markdown

   - Ruby
 ---

-# Setting up a Ruby production environment on a DotBlock VPS

 My projects' production environments consist of Git, Ruby, Apache, and usually a hand full of RubyGems.
 These are the steps I took to set these up using Ubuntu 10.04 on my new [DotBlock](http://www.dotblock.com) VPS.
 These steps